The translation of this document is outdated.

 1) organise the implementation of binding regulations and

-other laws and regulations issued by the city or municipality
+other laws and regulations issued by the council;

 2) issue orders to the heads of local government